mattermost/mattermost-load-test-ng/docs/terraform_loadtest.md

 go run ./cmd/ltctl loadtest status
 ```

-This will print information about the status of the load-test.
+This will print information about the status of the current load-test.

 ### Stop the running load-test